Population policy refers to the statement of law or regulations enacted to some demographic goals.

-Population policy refers to the statement law or regulations enacted to some demographic goals.
-It is a deliberate effort by the government to influence the demographic factors like fertility, mortality and migration.
-Thus the ultimate goal of the population policy is to influence population size, composition, distribution and growth.
-The policy also tends to take into consideration the relationship between population and development as well as the impact on environment condition.
+The policy also tends to take into consideration the relationship between population and development as well as the impact on environmental conditions.
 POPULATION POLICY CAN BE EXPLICIT OR IMPLICIT

-IMPLICIT POLICIES, refer to particular law, regulation or statement, which may have direct or indirect effect on population growth.
-Implicit policy is not as elaborate as explicit since it is somehow unclear and cannot be easily understood leading to failure in terms of implementation.
-Population policies, whether explicit or implicit, have the ultimate aim of influencing a country’s population size, composition, distribution and growth.
+The implicit policy is not as elaborate as explicit since it is somehow unclear and cannot be easily understood leading to failure in terms of implementation.

 JUSTIFICATION OF THE POPULATION POLICY